-Guidera was speaking to Thom Golden and Brad Weiner on a recent episode The Weightlist, the podcast about new technologies and higher education produced by Capture Higher Ed.
+Guidera was speaking to Thom Golden and Brad Weiner on an episode The Weightlist, the podcast about new technologies and higher education produced by Capture Higher Ed.
 She is the founding president and CEO of the Data Quality Campaign (DQC), a national, nonprofit policy and advocacy organization dedicated to increasing the quality, availability and use of education data.
 She is stepping away from the post this year after 12 years.

 Until recent years, the education sector in the U.S. did not use information well, Guidera contends.
 More often than not, important decisions about education were made based on hunches rather than data.